-Each housing unit is designed with a dayroom area consisting of one television, a telephone bank to accommodate unit capacity, one kiosk on which detainees can order commissary and check their account balance, submit a medical sick call slip or send requests to the case manager, the business office, intake or the mail room.
-Each dayroom is equipped with table/chair settings where detainees eat their meals, play games/cards, converse with one another and watch television programs.
+Each housing unit is designed with a dayroom area consisting of one television, a telephone bank to accommodate unit capacity, one kiosk on which detainees can order commissary and check their account balance, submit a medical sick call slip or send requests to the case manager, the business office, intake or the mailroom.
+Each dayroom is equipped with table/chair settings where detainees eat their meals, play games/cards, converse with one another, and watch television programs.

 General population detainees have access to daily outdoor recreation for at least one hour per day.
 The facility has three outdoor recreation yards; toilet facilities and drinking water are accessible to detainees using the outdoor recreation areas.
 SMU detainees in administrative segregation status are offered daily outdoor recreation for at least two hours a day.
 SMU detainees in disciplinary segregation status are offered one hour of outdoor recreation five days a week.
-SMU detainees are under constant monitored camera surveillance in their housing units and while using the outdoor recreation areas.
+SMU detainees are under constantly monitored camera surveillance in their housing units and while using the outdoor recreation areas.

-Of the three male ICE detainees housed at the facility during the inspection, two of them were confidentially interviewed by our bi-lingual security SME.
-The third ICE detainee was placed on suicide watch in the medical unit on the day of his arrival and continued on that status during the inspection; he was not interviewed.
-The two detainee interviews registered no substantive concerns regarding life/safety issues.
+Nine detainees were housed in the facility during the inspection.
+Two detainees volunteered to be interviewed.
+Detainees registered no substantive concerns regarding life/safety issues.
 They were satisfied with the interaction from facility staff and the treatment they receive from the officers.
-They were also satisfied with the access and responsiveness from visiting ICE/ERO personnel and facility staff when addressing their complaints, requests and grievances.
-There were no substantive concerns registered regarding access to medical services, meals served, clothing issued, laundry exchange schedules, telephone access, visitation procedures, cleanliness, their safety, access to recreation areas, conditions of confinement or the variety of program activities.
+They were also satisfied with the access and responsiveness from visiting ICE/ERO personnel and facility staff when addressing their complaints, requests, and grievances.
+There were no substantive concerns registered regarding access to medical services, meals served, clothing issued, laundry exchange schedules, telephone access, visitation procedures, cleanliness, their safety, access to recreation areas, conditions of confinement, or the variety of program activities.